-There are estimated to be 49,000 children and young people with a life-limiting or life-threatening condition in the UK aged 0-18 years.
+There is a rapidly growing number of children living with life-limiting and life-threatening conditions across the UK.
 We would expect that all these children would benefit from some elements of the palliative care approach and from knowing about the support that is available from children’s palliative care services.

 Categories of life-limiting and life-threatening conditions